 If people ask what’s my best idea for a day trip, I’ll tell them to go to Luckenbach, Texas.
-This was the best one-day excursion we’ve done since moving to Austin.
+This is the best one-day excursion we’ve done since moving to Austin.

 Take it from your friendly intentional adventurer, if you go to Luckenbach this weekend, it won’t be too soon, and you sure won’t be sorry.

-Here’s the perfect agenda for your day.
-This was all planned by our friends who had been before, and I wouldn’t change one single thing.
+If you need an agenda for your day, I’ve got one.
+This was all planned by our friends who had been many times before, and I wouldn’t change one single thing.

 11:00 a.m.
 Wildseed Farms, Fredericksburg.
 You’ll need about an hour here to look at the flowers, meander through the butterfly garden and purchase something really cute at a great price from the gift shop.
 I bought a super cute shirt for $17.95.
 Woot, Woot!

 1:00 p.m.
 Grape Creek Vineyards, just a little jog down the road, where you’ll share some fantastic pizza and a bottle of consistently smooth and delicious red or white wine.
-Once again, Grape Creek was relaxing and a great place to visit while enjoying pizza second to none.
-It’s still our favorite winery experience in the Texas hill country.
+It’s a super-relaxing place to visit, and still our favorite winery experience in the Texas hill country.

 …or buy a cool hat.